Loreto: The Baja Town Most Travelers Fly Past on the Way to Los Cabos

 The National Marine Park — Kayaking and Snorkeling

 The Bahía de Loreto National Marine Park protects four large islands — Isla del Carmen, Isla Coronado, Isla Danzante, and Isla Monserrat — along with the channels between them.
-The islands are uninhabited (Isla del Carmen has an abandoned salt works), and the marine life in the protected waters includes sea lions, manta rays, sea turtles, whale sharks (May–October), and the reef fish populations that the protection has allowed to recover significantly since the park was established in 1996.
+The islands are uninhabited, and the marine life in the protected waters includes sea lions, manta rays, sea turtles, whale sharks (May–October), and reef fish populations that the protection has allowed to recover significantly since the park was established in 1996.

 Kayaking to Isla Coronado (8 km offshore) is the standard half-day activity — the crossing takes 1.5–2 hours in calm conditions, the sea lion colony on the island's northern tip is accessible by swimming, and the snorkeling in the cove below the colony is exceptional.
 Full-service kayak outfitters in Loreto provide equipment, guide, and a support boat for the crossing.
-The multi-day kayak camping trips through the island chain are among the best wilderness experiences available in the Sea of Cortez — if this is your style of travel, the operators based in Loreto have the most comprehensive itineraries.
+The multi-day kayak camping trips through the island chain are among the best wilderness experiences available in the Sea of Cortez.

 Sport Fishing

-Loreto's fishing reputation centers on yellowtail (November through May), dorado (May through October), and the billfishing that runs from May through November.
+Loreto's fishing reputation centers on yellowtail (November through May), dorado (May through October), and billfish from May through November.
 The fishing here is less commercially developed than Los Cabos — fewer large charter operations, more local pangas, and generally lower prices for comparable access.
 Half-day pangas for two fishers run $150–200 USD.
-Full-day charters with a guided captain who knows the productive spots in the park channels run $250–350 USD for a group of four.
+Full-day charters run $250–350 USD for a group of four.

-The catch-and-release culture is stronger here than in the Cabo corridor — the park regulations have had a measurable effect on both fish populations and fishing attitudes.
-Most operators release billfish automatically; the smaller pelagic species (dorado, yellowtail) are kept for the table, and the restaurants in town will cook your catch if you ask.
+The catch-and-release culture is stronger here than in the Cabo corridor — park regulations have had a measurable effect on both fish populations and fishing attitudes.
+Most operators release billfish automatically.
+The restaurants in town will cook your catch if you ask.

 Getting There and Getting Around